-Prerequisite: CMIS 102, CMIS 102A, CMSC 101, or IFSM 201.
+Recommended: IFSM 201.
 An introduction to information systems as used to provide information for decision making in a democratic society.
 The philosophy, techniques, and ethical considerations involved in evaluating information systems are discussed.

 IFSM 310 Software and Hardware Concepts (3)